pancakeswap/pancake-subgraph/README.md

 3. **DexCandles**: Tracks all the PancakeSwap trades (event: `Swap`) with 5m / 15m / 1h / 4h / 1d / 1w candles.

+4. **Profile**: Tracks all the PancakeSwap Profile with teams, users, points and campaign.

 ## To setup and deploy

 For any of the subgraph: `blocks` as `[subgraph]`